mariusposogan/TestCases/README.md

 4. Press "Recover" button

 **Expected result:**
-User should should receive an email with a reset password link.
+User should receive an email with a reset password link.
 That link should allow the user to create a new password.

 **Test data**
 User: alexsmith@email.com